ERCubed/credere/README.markdown

 * Ruby versions: MRI 2.2.2+ (should work with earlier versions if using Rails 4)
 * Rails versions: ~> 5.0, ~> 4.0

-For earlier versions, and upgrading, please see the section titled [Previous Versions](https://github.com/legalshield/credere#previous-versions)

 Installation
 ============